Blue wall (British politics): Overview

 In February 2022, think tank Onward posited that the north of England—as part of the red wall—would be "the principal battleground in the next general election" with there being "no evidence of a southern 'blue wall' ready to fall".
 The study found that only 20% of battleground seats at the next election would be in southern England, and in such seats the Conservatives could "gain ground".
 Onward's director Will Tanner said, "While the south is steadily becoming less Conservative over time, there is no blue wall waiting to fall across the Home Counties in two years' time".
 However, Onward did admit that certain seats "in London and the south-east are drifting away from the Tories and could fall in two or three elections' time", with data analyst James Blagden observing that "[t]he heart of the Tory party has been shifting northwards for the last 30 years" yet any potential of their "traditional southern heartlands slowly drifting away" existed in the long-term, with their "greatest short-term concern" being "backsliding in the red wall, losing their iconic 2019 gains, and putting their majority at serious risk."

+A few weeks after the 2023 local elections, which saw the Conservatives lose over 1,000 seats, former Conservative minister David Gauke told The Observer that he believed the blue wall "is going to crumble", but not for some time.
+"The Conservative party’s got a real long-term problem in the home counties," he said.
+"Rishi Sunak is perfectly capable of appealing to blue wall seats, but he's the leader of a party that people have seen over quite a long period of time heading in a particular direction.
+Those memories are not going to disappear quickly.
+There's an element of 'long Boris' about it all."

+Politics.co.uk has indicated "42 Blue Wells" that are vulnerable for Labour in the 2024 general election.
+Campaigning in the 2024 local elections, Ed Davey said he was confident of toppling the "Tory Blue Wall in Surrey".